icaven/glm/manual.md

 }
 ```

+*Note: Including `glm/glm.hpp` and `glm/ext.hpp` is convenient but pull a lot of code which will significantly increase build time, particularly if these files are included in all source files.
+We may prefer to use the approaches describe in the two following sections to keep the project build fast.*

 ### <a name="section1_2"></a> 1.2.
 Using separated headers

 GLM relies on C++ templates heavily, and may significantly increase compilation times for projects that use it.
-Hence, user projects could only include the features they actually use:
+Hence, user projects could only include the features they actually use.
+Following is the list of all the core features, based on GLSL specification, headers:
 ```cpp
 #include <glm/vec2.hpp>               // vec2, bvec2, dvec2, ivec2 and uvec2
 #include <glm/vec3.hpp>               // vec3, bvec3, dvec3, ivec3 and uvec3